lyssieth/Opportunity/Races/Material Plane/Shapeshifters/README.md

 They cannot be killed with physical attacks while transformed, however if they lose consciousness and receive an attack, there is a high chance they will return to their base form.
 Magical attacks, however, can kill them.

+Depending on the magnitude of changes, the time it takes to shapeshift ranges between an instant, up to a few seconds.
+During this time, they are treated as being in their base form, thus vulnerable.

 #### Affinity Control

 In rare cases (1/10000), a Shapeshifter can move their affinity scores around.